quipalup-org/katydid-web-client/README.md

 ## Configure your local machine

-1. Create a file `.env` with the following content:
+1. Create a file `.env` at the project root with the following content:

 ```
 REACT_APP_FIREBASE_API_KEY=